emaanr/notes/Topics/Privacy/Tor.md

 ### Disable Being Any Node

 - You can disable your server participating as any kind of Node in the Tor network by ensuring `DisableAllRelay 1` in the `torrc` configuration file.

+### Enable Use As Client Only

+- You can enable using Tor as only a client by ensuring `ClientOnly 1` in the `torrc` configuration file.
+This means the node will only use the Tor network to access the internet and will not participate in relaying traffic or acting as an exit node.
+In essence, this setting restricts the Tor process to only being used for browsing or other client-side activies, rather than contributing to the network by routing traffic to others.

 ## Restricting Exit Relays